At OhioHealth, we provide expertise focused on the unique needs

 both inpatient and outpatient care.

-Outpatient services offered at The Gerlach Center include clinics and neuropsychological evaluations, as listed below.
+Outpatient senior health services offered at The Gerlach Center include clinics and neuropsychological evaluations, as listed below.

 Guidance and Support for Senior Health Concerns